FaeyUmbrea/obs-utils/README.md

+**THIS MODULE IS STILL IN DEVELOPMENT.
+EXPECT CHANGES TO DESIGN AND REFACTORING AS IT REACHES FULL FEATURE COMPLETION**

 # OBS Utils

 This module was developed specifically for using OBS Browsers Sources as a spectator client for your FoundryVTT Game